input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-GeneralDataBridge.md

 ## Assumptions

-This proposal heavily builds on [SIP 7 - Modularising Token Handling][modulartokens] and [SIP 8 - Cross Chain Verification][crosschainver] as the infrastructure of cross-chain awareness.
+This proposal heavily builds on [SIP 7 - Modularising Token Handling][modulartokens], [SIP 8 - Cross Chain Verification][crosschainver], and
+[SIP 9 - Generalizing Token Transfer][generalizedtransfer] as the infrastructure
+of cross-chain awareness.
 These SIPs should be understood first before reading this document.
 Assumptions and requirements written in those documents will not be mentioned here, but they all apply for the current document.

 ##  High level design